Tuning max_partitions_per_insert_block for Views

 from operator import itemgetter

-def partition_aware_insert(client, database, table, records, partition_key='event_date'):
+def partition_aware_insert(client, database, table, records, partition_key="event_date"):

-Prevents crossing max_partitions_per_insert_block on the server side.
+under max_partitions_per_insert_block on the server side."""

 if not records: